-Six Word Memoirs(sixwordmemoirs.com)-This web site has a collection of micro-memoirs.
-You can check out their YouTube channel for inspiration and also submit your best six word missive to be featured on the site’s homepage.
+This web site has a collection of micro-memoirs.
+You can check out their YouTube channel for inspiration and also submit your best six-word memoir on the site’s homepage.

-Learn a new skill/do something new-Sometimes learning something new or trying something new can release creativity.
-So learn a new skill or go do something new, like take a cooking class or something way more adventurous.
+Sometimes learning something new or trying something new can release creativity.
+So learn a new skill or do something new, like take a cooking class or something way more adventurous.

 Enjoy the atmosphere of a coffeehouse without leaving the house